abidarshmohan/100Dayscodingchallenge/Day36 uppercase/Readme.md

-Day36 - Problem Statement : Get a string from the user and then change the first and last letter to uppercase.
+Day36 - Problem Statement : To Get a string from the user and then change the first and last letter to uppercase.